Solarleaf/liatrio-apprentice/README.md

 Currently a work in progress!

 A simple web application that uses Node.js, Express.js, and other tools to create a simple web application which returns a JSON object via a API request.
-Has some extra features.

 Tools Used: